kevinmugiira/practice_repo/README.md

-This is a practice demo project by Kevin Mugiira
+## This is a practice demo project by Kevin Mugiira

+# This is an update.